arjun-menon/alteza/README.md

 The `default_date_format` is `%Y %b %-d`.

-_Note:_ This function calls spawns a `git` process, if it's not a Markdown file or if there is no date prefix in the Markdown file's name.
+_Note:_ This function checks `git` history, if the file is not a Markdown file or if there is no date prefix in the Markdown file's name.

 Available everywhere.